Brette Harrington: Other notable climbs

 Harrington gained recognition when, in February 2015, she free-soloed Chiaro di Luna (5.11a) on Aguja Saint Exupery, Patagonia.
-Although the route had been climbed before by Alex Huber in 2011, she was the first climber, male or female, to do so without the aid of any equipment or protection.
+Although the route had been climbed before by Alexander Huber in 2011, she was the first climber, male or female, to do so without the aid of any equipment or protection.
 The climb was ranked as one of the ten most legendary free solos to date.
 Fellow free soloist, Austin Howell wrote of the climb, "This is hands down one of the coolest free solos ever, and is notable because it's one of the few free solos that have been done on big mountains in Patagonia."

 In 2017, Harrington made a failed attempt at Riders on the Storm, on Torre Central del Paine, Patagonia.
 She and her climbing partner Mayan Smith-Gobat were able to work on some of the critical crux pitches, but were turned back from the summit by bad weather.
 "We were forced to use every technique we knew to get through the ice-covered and often run out climbing.
-Our goal then changed to just making it through the first half of “Riders on the Storm” in any style possible."
+Our goal then changed to just making it through the first half of 'Riders on the Storm' in any style possible."

 Awards and press

-According to Gripped Magazine in 2016, Harrington was "one of the world’s leading crack and alpine climbers."
+According to Gripped Magazine in 2016, Harrington was "one of the world’s leading crack and alpine climbers".
 She was noted for her ability to maintain physical and emotional control while undertaking challenging routes, and has gained fans for being a "bright firecracker who carries her joy on her face" and someone whose climbing soul "burns bright."

 Harrington was the subject of a Reel Rock Film Tour short film, Brette in 2016.
 Film-maker Nick Rosen of Reel Rock noted that he found the subject compelling as a story of a huge talent just emerging, "What's special here is that we captured the first year of full-time climbing of a woman who is probably going to be a legend.
 She's on the trajectory of being the Steph Davis of her generation."

 In 2017, she was named one of the top women in sports to watch by Forbes Magazine.

 Two of Harrington's 2018 routes were included as significant ascents that year by representatives for the Piolets d'Or prize, indicating possible contention for the prestigious award.
 These were Devil's Paw, completed with Gabe Hayden, in Alaska, and Mount Blane, in the Canadian Rockies, completed with Rose Pearson.

 In 2021, Harrington was featured in the film The Alpinist, a documentary following the climbing career of Leclerc prior to his death.
 Filming was completed prior to the accident, but Harrington agreed to participate in some additional filming to talk about Leclerc over a year after his death that was included in the final cut.